A “Prayer of Saint Ephrem the Syrian (306-373)”: actually an excerpt from Ephraem Graecus, CPG 4085

 Author of the work

-Ephraim the Syrian lived from 306 to 373 AD.
+Ephraim (or Ephrem) the Syrian lived from 306 to 373 AD.
 He wrote only in Syriac.
-He has nothing to do with this work.
+He has nothing to do with the work that we are discussing, although it passes under his name.
 But his fame was such that works under his name appear in every single language of the ancient world.
+So we need to explain the rather strange name of “pseudo-Ephraim Latinus.”

 A very large collection of works in Greek can be found in the handwritten Greek books of the middle ages, where the title says that the author is Ephraim.
 Very few of these are in fact translations of his works, or even from works by other people in Syriac.
 Most of these works are of unknown authorship.
 These works are known for convenience as “Ephraim Graecus”.
 They have mostly been printed.
 Translations into English or French etc are few.
 Scholars have not worked here, for the most part.